Five Classic Christmas Movies features:

 Based on a stage play by Wynyard Browne, The Holly and the Ivy revolves around local parson Martin Gregory (Ralph Richardson), his adult children (Celia Johnson, Denholm Elliott and Margaret Leighton) and two elder sisters, reuniting in post-war Norfolk for the traditional family Christmas.
 Here the family’s dysfunctionality is apparent as each child brings their issues to the table.
 But, one thing they do share is resentment of Martin, who appears to care more about his parishioners than his family.

 Taking the story from stage to screen, director George More O’Ferrall keeps locations tight while maintaining the story’s theatrical roots.
 Here the family unit faces a range of problems, from caring for an elderly parent to alcoholism and grief.
 In fact, for a film with a relatively short runtime, it’s crammed with social issues that sometimes feel too dark for a festive celebration.
 However, despite its deep underlying social themes, The Holly and the Ivy is a genuinely heartwarming Christmas delight as each family member realises that their judgement of Martin may have been wrong.

 Director: Peter Godfrey

 The film joyously delves into the ridiculous, a trait that only adds to its charm.
-With Elizabeth unable to do the most basic chores around the house, in turn allowing for moments of sublime situational comedy.
-However, thankfully the film only uses this as a source of humour; never descending into 1940s moral commentary on the role of single women and the need for a man.
-Its Screwball comedy roots elevating the absurdity of the plot to new heights, as gender roles are swapped, and a returning war hero becomes a childminder.
+Here, Elizabeth cannot do the most basic chores around the house, allowing for moments of sublime situational comedy.
+However, thankfully the film only uses this as a source of humour, never descending into a 1940s moral commentary on the role of single women and the need for a man.
+Here the screwball comedy elevates the absurdity of the plot to new heights, as gender roles are swapped, and a returning war hero becomes a childminder.